rodrigoceloto/GettingCleaningDataProjectCode/CodeBook.md

 #CodeBook of tidy dataset "newdataset.txt"

 ## Instruction list
-The instruction of of how this newdataset file is the file run_analysi.R
+The instruction of how this newdataset was formatted can be found on run_analysi.R

 ## Dataset variables